 SQL server CDC troubleshooting

 In SQL Server, the CDC mechanism creates a job and a Change Tracking (CT) table for each table separately.
-You must enable any table you want to be captured by the CDC jobs.
-To learn more, refer to Enabling Databases and Tables to ensure the table is enabled for CDC.
+You must enable any table you want the CDC jobs to capture.
+To learn more, refer to Enabling Databases and Tables to ensure you have enabled the table for CDC.

-To check if the table is enabled for CDC and track changes, use the command: -- The command should return results.
+To check if you have enabled the table for CDC and track changes, use the command: -- The command should return results.

 EXEC sys.sp_cdc_help_change_data_capture